gama-learning/GAMA-TOUCHBAR/README.md

 #### Simulation

 This toolbar gives access to run your simulation.
-This has be deliberately made to mimic GAMA toolbar, therefore buttons are self-explanatory
+This has been deliberately made to mimic GAMA toolbar, therefore buttons are self-explanatory

 ![simulation](simulation.png)